 Honorary membership may be conferred for life by the IALA Council to any individual who is considered to have made an important contribution to the work of IALA.

-In 2011 IALA comprised a membership of 75 national members, 102 industrial members, 48 associate members and 46 personal honorary members.
+In 2011 IALA comprised a membership of 221 national, associate, industrial members and personal honorary members.
 The headquarters is in St. Germain-en-Laye, on the outskirts of Paris, France.

 Committees